MS-GPS-Hackathons/AI-Adoption-Workshop/wds/wds_option_01.md

 ## Wrap-Up & Next Steps

-- **Recap:** Summarize how each component of the architecture drives Fabrikam’s strategic goals.
+- **Recap:** Summarize how each component of the architecture drives Fabrikam's strategic goals.
 - **Discussion:** Invite questions on design trade-offs, security strategies, and scalability.
 - **Action Items:** Propose pilot deployments, performance evaluations, and iterative enhancements to refine the solution further.